 The weather in the summer of 1914 provided average temperatures but above average rainfall.
 There were two storms in August that each produced 3.3 inches of rain.

-In September Eloise maintained an exhibit about the Wild Garden at the Minnesota State Fair in the Horticulture building, as she had since 1909.
-A photo of the exhibit is in Martha Hellander’s book The Wild Gardener.
+In September Eloise maintained an exhibit about the Wild Garden at the Minnesota State Fair in the Horticulture building, as she had since 1910.
+A photo of the exhibit is in the 1910 history.
 The exhibit for the Wild Botanic Garden won a blue ribbon in 1910.
 Photographer Mary Meeker provided photos of the native plants for the exhibit.
 She was also the provider of photos for Eloise's series of newspaper columns in the Minneapolis Tribune in 1911.
 (Read them all here)

 By September 15 Eloise had discovered her 22nd giant puffball in the Garden.

 Fall plantings included 19 new species of which 8 where not native to Minnesota but 4 of those 8 had become naturalized.
-Four species are still extant in the Garden -
+Three species are still extant in the Garden -

 Garden Phlox and